PhMota/sph/README.md

-This a trivial version of SPheRIO with a graphical interface.
+This is a trivial version of SPheRIO (to be released as v4.0) with a graphical interface.
 The code is written in python 2.7.

-To run the code, one need to install python 2.7, together with some libraries which can be installed by the following commands
+To run the code, one needs to install python 2.7, together with some libraries which can be installed by the following commands

 pip install scipy
 pip uninstall matplotlib